BOOK A FREE DISCOVERY CALL

 Step 1: Find the emotion (2 minutes)

-Set the timer for two minutes.
-Write in your journal or notebook and then fill in the blanks.
+Set the timer for 2 minutes.
+Write in your journal or fill in the blanks below if you printed this recipe.
 Write from your heart.
-Don't worry about spelling and grammar when the time is up, move to step two.
+Don't worry about spelling and grammar.
+When the time is up, move to step two.

 “Right now I feel ________ (sadness/anger/fear/overwhelm/grief/joy).”